 Umar breached Article 2.4.4

+Justice Chauhan stated that Umar breached Article 2.4.4.
 "In view of the admission of the participant that he failed to disclose to PCB Vigilance and Anti-Corruption Department, the details of the approaches and invitations extended to him without unnecessary delay.
 The charge as framed is proved and he has rendered himself liable to be punished for breach of Article 2.4.4," he said.

 Kamran Akmal called the ban 'harsh'

+Pakistan wicket-keeper Kamran Akmal believes the charges imposed on his brother Umar are harsh.
+He quoted the example of several players who got away with similar charges.
 "I am definitely surprised with the punishment given to Umar.
 A three-year ban is very harsh.
 Other players in past have got short bans for similar offences.
 It's a harsh punishment," Kamran said.